diwamishra21/Django-crud-application/README.md

-Django CRUD (Create Read Update Delete) Example Prerequisites before using Django-
+Django CRUD (Create Read Update Delete) Example

+This project contains-
+ - creating table using ORM
+ - listing, fetching, editing and deleting data from and to database

+Prerequisites before using Django- basic knowledge of python, html, css and
 Applications need to install- Python and python virtual environment

 a.
 Download and Install python